EffenP/Etch-A-Sketch-/README.md

 Try it youreself Here https://effenp.github.io/Etch-A-Sketch-/

-# Improvements:
+# Future Ideas:

-to imprve this project in the future i would like to add several features.
+to improve this project in the future i would like to add several features.

 - buttons to add shading and highlights to a cell
 - ability to save an image